-In December 2023, Tropical Cyclone Jasper caused severe damage to the region with 3.2 metres of rain recorded in less than a week and a total of 4.2 metres in the space of two months (equivalent to 2 years of standard rainfall).
-This contributed to more than 100 landslips across roads, and serious impacts to critical infrastructure across the Douglas Shire.
+In December 2023, Tropical Cyclone Jasper caused severe damage to the region causing more than 100 landslips across roads, and serious impacts to critical infrastructure across the Douglas Shire.

 How long have the roads been impacted for?

 While Tropical Cyclone Jasper has come and gone, its impact has created unprecedented scars on our landscape, causing multiple serious landslides and undermining the foundations of the only access route into our most remote communities.
 Restricted access to the roads north of the Daintree River has been ongoing since mid-December.
 Roads have been opened in stages.